senthil-nathan/vger/README.md

 # vger

-A palliative solution to a certain managed fund lack of public NAV values

-We all know that a certain financial service provider in Australia has so far declined customer requests to publish the daily NAV prices for some of its investments.

-This repository tries to minimise the impact of the service provider actions by relying on the user data to provide the data as they know.

 The two CSV files published here contain the unit prices as communicated back to users and contributed via pull requests.
 The format is straight
 forward: